bpalagi/jarvis/script.md

 * man is it fun to just let the AI agent run without intervention, but as of now I feel understanding more than less of what the agent is changing allows for best results
     * what I mean is: read the output even if you're accepting all the changes
     * vibe with the code, don't just let the code vibe if you know what I mean... pump some edm and lock in

+dial in the live hidden display for Ask, Guidance mode without the web-ui
+* check that the shortcuts work
+* clean up the little ... drop down

+let's try improving the web-ui
+* would like to change the conversation history tab on front end to be a live, interactive dashboard including transcription, summary, ask and guide functionality
+* search doesn't seem to work yet, can we implement this as bringing us to the most relevant location within a conversation history?

+implement iron man styling, but keep it clean and classy, have some taste here.

 Wrapping up now with what my goal is with content is to practice articulating technical thoughts, both written and spoken.
 I definitely think it would be fun to grow an audience but know the reality is that's better to think of as a side effect rather than main goal with content.
 Podcasters always say that by posting content you are forced to analyze your work in a deeper way than even like a public speaking course, there's the inherent focus of dialing something in to where you believe it's worth posting.
 Well, this applies at least for longer form...
 I also just want something to shitpost on twitter about. follow along @TangLLC